About Us

 Co-Founder

 Christopher is a native New Yorker who has fallen in love with life in New Orleans.
 He has a Master’s Degree in Social Work and is a person in long-term recovery.
 Christopher has many years of experience in the substance use and mental health treatment field locally and nationally.
 He is the Co-Founder of Imagine Recovery and Trusted Provider Network/TPN.health, both located in New Orleans.
-Christopher is on the National Foundation for Collegiate Recovery Board, Tulane Family Leadership and National Campaign Councils, and Tulane School of Social Work Addiction Studies and Brain Institute boards.
+Christopher has been on the National Foundation for Collegiate Recovery Board, Tulane Family Leadership and National Campaign Councils, Tulane School of Social Work Addiction Studies and Brain Institute Boards.

 Jeffrey Goldring